joxana/alx-system_engineering-devops/README.md

-#!/bin/bash
-a repo for my shell basic quiz
+a repo for a basic shell quiz